rescenic/wa-broadcast/readme.md

 ## Problem
 - If happen login loop, you can remove file `session.json`, reopen this application and now you can scan barcode again
+- `npm update` to update all package used in this application, this is needed if whatsapp web changed

 ## Copyright